mh-anwar/chrome-extension-boilerplate/README.md

 # Web Extension Boilerplate (Manifest V3)
-This is a fork of [mv3-extension-boilerplate](https://github.com/mh-anwar/mv3-extension-boilerplate) with changes that incorporate `web-ext` to make development easier and faster.
-It also allows for development on Firefox and Chromium.
+This is a fork of [chrome-extension-boilerplate](https://github.com/mh-anwar/mv3-extension-boilerplate) with changes that incorporate [web-ext](https://www.npmjs.com/package/web-ext) to make development easier and faster.

+## Key Features
+- Uses Manifest Version 3
+- Faster and easier development with `web-ext`
+- Performant builds with `web-ext` without unwanted files
+- Development with both Firefox and Chromium in temporary profiles

 ## Notes:
 - [`offline_enabled`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/offline_enabled), a key valid in Chromium, extensions does not work in Firefox
 - Service Workers are supported in Chromium but not Firefox
-  - The default Manifest works best in Firefox (uses Firefox's supported background scripts key)
+  - The default Manifest may be slightly incorrect because it uses both `script` and `service_worker` tags to support Firefox and Chromium development
 - The favicon images were generated using [favicon.io](https://favicon.io/)

 ## Getting Started